Nicolas-ggd/rate-limiter/README.md

-# GIN Rate Limiter
+# Rate Limiter

-This project demonstrates how to implement a rate limiter middleware in Golang using the Gin.
+This project demonstrates how to implement a rate limiter middleware in Golang using Redis.
 The middleware limits the number of requests a user can make to an API within a specified timeframe.

 ## Features
 - Configurable Limits - Set the number of requests allowed per timeframe